Morpho laertes: Description

 In 1913, Hans Fruhstorfer wrote in Die Gross-Schmetterlinge der Erde:

 Taxonomy

 When first described in 1782 laertes was placed in the genus Papilio.
 The specimen was from Brasília.
 It is a valid name in The Global Lepidoptera Names Index.

 Currently it is placed in the subgenus Pessonia (Le Moult & Réal 1962) of genus Morpho, along with the closely related species Morpho catenarius (Perry, 1811), Morpho luna (Butler), Morpho polyphemus (Dixey), and Morpho titei (Drury, 1770).
-It is now considered a junior synonym of Morpho epistrophus.
+It is now considered a junior synonym of Morpho laertes.

 Etymology

 The name comes from Laërtes, a figure in Greek mythology.
 Epistrophus is a character in the Iliad.